 The City enters into lease agreements for periods between two and ten years as lessee for the use of certain equipment and buildings.
 The leases have an imputed interest rate of .2% to 4.8%.
-Principal and interest expenditures to maturity for the governmental activities lease liabilities as of June 30, 2023 are as follows:
+Principal and interest expenditures to maturity for the governmental activities and business-type activities lease liabilities as of June 30, 2024 are as follows: